How do you run India’s biggest literary prize, the JCB Prize for Literature, in a pandemic year?

 The pandemic was not on the horizon when the focus of the Prize in 2020 was drawn up.
 This involved connecting with different groups of experts from writing, publishing, and advocacy; and sensitisation and promotion of storytelling in different languages in novel ways.
 We are curious to find out more about what publishers in different languages in India think about books that are truly representative of the current times.
 The idea was to initiate conversations with major players to find out their recommendations for translations into English.

 The JCB Prize team works from Delhi, and some of our meetings had taken place between January and February.
-Jaipur is just a jump away away, so a range of meetings were planned for the coming months of 2020 with our jury, publishers, partners, and collaborators.
+Jaipur is just a jump away, so a range of meetings were planned for the coming months of 2020 with our jury, publishers, partners, and collaborators.
 Just the way it had all happened in 2019.

 While March is usually the month when jacaranda and hibiscus burst into colour, this year it came in with a grey pall of uncertainty.
 We started looking for new ways to start our emails about the grave, surreal times we were in, and face to face events and meetings gave way to Zoom sessions and webinars.
-Puzzled, thinking on our feet, paying attention to

-what the latest news COVID-19 blasted us with, each day rolled into another and a scheme of action started emerging.
-Keeping the latest Covid-19 news, we found a scheme of action emerging even as each day seemed to roll into another identical one.
+Puzzled, thinking on our feet, paying attention to what the latest news COVID-19 blasted us with, each day rolled into another and a scheme of action started emerging.
 After all, we had a job to do.

 New narratives